Baseline Mapping — Establish the Baseline Population and Maps of Geographic Clusters

 Baseline Household and Population

 The data collectors request the permission of the head of the household to participate in the study by using the household consent form document.
 They should clearly inform the head of the household that subsequent visits will follow in case of any event or the monthly/bimonthly household visit.
-They conduct the baseline interview, which involves interviewing the head of the household or any adult member that can provide information on each member of the household (full names including surnames, age, sex, education, and marital status, etc.).
+Then they conduct the baseline interview, which involves interviewing the head of the household or any adult member that can provide information on each member of the household (full names including surnames, age, sex, education, and marital status, etc.).
 They may also collect information about the household’s durable assets.
 It is recommended that the mapping and household listing be updated every 2-3 years.

 Baseline Supervision and Quality Assurance